home-assistant/home-assistant.io/source/_integrations/signal_messenger.markdown

   - '@bbernhard'
 ---

-The `signal_messenger` integration uses the [Signal Messenger REST API](https://github.com/bbernhard/signal-cli-rest-api) to deliver notifications from Home Assistant to your Android or iOs device.
+The `signal_messenger` integration uses the [Signal Messenger REST API](https://github.com/bbernhard/signal-cli-rest-api) to deliver notifications from Home Assistant to your Android or iOS device.

 ## Setup